 Like University of Twente, the ECIU has a specific interest in seeking out creative, learning-centred and future-focused teaching approaches that foster social entrepreneurship and smart use of technology.

 In the Steering Committee ‘Entrepreneurship and Societal Impact of Research’ the members focus on sharing best practices for entrepreneurship and interaction with the surroundings and establishing collaboration platforms for innovation and entrepreneurial activities.
+An overview is available for the research areas ‘Smart Society’ and ‘Manufacturing 4.0’.
+The research maps show the strengths of each ECIU member within the specific research area.

 Founded in 1997, the ECIU is a Consortium of universities set up to share information and knowledge about good practices and the challenges that each member faces with regard to university governance and cooperation with society.
 In seeks especially to share values and harmonize positions so that it can present itself to European instances and other universities and university networks as an entity capable of accompanying and influencing the European agenda in the field of higher education cooperation policy and regional research and development.